Portsmouth, Dominica - Things to Do in Portsmouth

 Indian River Boat Tour

-Booking Tip: Book tours directly with local operators at the Indian River for $20-30 USD per person.
-Early morning tours (8-9 AM) offer the best wildlife viewing and cooler temperatures.
-Choose operators who emphasize environmental conservation and employ local guides.
+Booking Tip: Tours cost around $25-35 USD per person and typically last 1.5-2 hours.
+Book directly with local guides at the Indian River mouth for the most authentic experience, or arrange through your accommodation.
+Early morning tours offer the best wildlife viewing opportunities and cooler temperatures.

 Whale and Dolphin Watching